Get the Desktop App for Battle.net Now

 After you’ve hit the "Join a Game" button, you’ll be quickly matched up with other players on the same quest and within a similar level range.
 You can play with up to 3 other players (4 participants total) in a cooperative game.

-Once you’re part of a party, you’ll have a few special tools at your disposal for interacting.
+On PC, when you’re part of a party, you’ll have a few special tools at your disposal for interacting.
 The arrows and small window in the lower left corner of your screen show the location of your chat window.
 This window, which remains transparent unless you hold your mouse over it, is a log of your interactions in game.

 This is where you’ll see messages you’ve typed to other players and any messages you've received.
 To send a player a message, you can highlight their name in your social window and click "Chat", or you can send them a message directly.
 After hitting "ENTER" or "RETURN" on your keyboard, you’ll see the